Updated: Oct 10

 This game also utilises the system’s ability to connect via LAN support so theoretically you could connect eight GameCubes together for manic 16-player racing across 8 different screens.
 Of course, I don’t know anyone that was actually able to use the LAN connectivity let alone get another 15 friends to all meet up in one location to do this so as far as I’m aware this was a pretty under-utilised feature.

 The GameCube game’s superior fidelity and handling is a vast improvement over the predecessors.
-The hidden skid boost from the early games was brought to the foreground and is used more commonly to blast round the tracks faster, simply by quickly moving the left analogue stick left and right as you skid round a corner (signalled by the bottom of the kart turning red then blue before releasing the boost).
-On the harder difficulty, races will descend into skid-fuelled frenzies as mastering the boost skid technique is crucial to beating the AI opponents.
+The hidden skid boost from the early games was brought to the foreground and is used more commonly to blast round the tracks faster, simply by quickly moving the left analogue stick left and right as you skid round a corner (signaled by the bottom of the kart turning red then blue before releasing the boost).
+On the harder difficulty, races will descend into skid-fueled frenzies as mastering the boost skid technique is crucial to beating the AI opponents.

 Not unusually, Nintendo created a game which is accessible to everyone as the initial 50cc mode is ludicrously easy and ideal for anyone who is new to the series but the higher difficulty modes allow for some challenging gameplay for those that master the tracks (and speed boost technique) and are still fun on repeated attempts.
 The unlockable All Cup Tour is a great addition which is a championship which requires a race on all 16 tracks in random order (except for the first and final tracks which were always Luigi Circuit and Rainbow Road, respectively).